Jigsaw (tool), a tool used for cutting arbitrary curves

 And if they do happen to swallow one, after you've held them upside down by their little ankles and shook them around and nothing happens, you might kill them.
 Especially, if the piece in their stomach is that pretty orange one that goes right in the middle of the picture of that boat.

 And do you know what else is not mentioned on those boxes?
-Not even in that tiny fine print that no one can read?
+Not even in the fine print that no one can read?

-Nowhere does it warn you that Norwegians can only look for the edges.
-That Norwegians do not have the capability to branch out to the innards of the puzzle until every last edge piece is in it's proper place.
-That Norwegians do not understand that you don't have to have all of the edges set before moving on.
+Nowhere does it warn you that Norwegians will only look for the edge pieces.
+That Norwegians do not have the capability to branch out to the innards of the puzzle until every last edge piece is in its proper place.
+That Norwegians do not understand that you do not have to have all of the edges set before moving on.

 "Sven, why don't you work on the boat?"